 R1001.5 Firebox walls.
 Masonry fireboxes shall be constructed of solid masonry units, hollow masonry units grouted solid, stone or concrete.
-When a lining of firebrick at least 2 inches (51 mm) thick or other approved lining is provided, the minimum thickness of back and side walls shall each be 8 inches (203 mm) of solid masonry, including the lining.
-The width of joints between firebricks shall not be greater than 1/4 inch (6 mm).
-When no lining is provided, the total minimum thickness of back and side walls shall be 10 inches (254 mm) of solid masonry.
+Where a lining of firebrick not less than 2 inches (51 mm) thick or other approved lining is provided, the minimum thickness of back and sidewalls shall each be 8 inches (203 mm) of solid masonry, including the lining.
+The width of joints between firebricks shall not be greater than $^{1}/{4}$ inch (6.4 mm).
+Where a lining is not provided, the total minimum thickness of back and side walls shall be 10 inches (254 mm) of solid masonry.
 Firebrick shall conform to ASTM C 27 or C 1261 and shall be laid with medium duty refractory mortar conforming to ASTM C 199.

 R1001.5.1 Steel fireplace units.
-Installation of steel fireplace units with solid masonry to form a masonry fireplace is permitted when installed either according to the requirements of their listing or according to the requirements of this section.
-Steel fireplace units incorporating a steel firebox lining, shall be constructed with steel not less than $\frac{1}{4}$ inch (6 mm) thick, and an air-circulating chamber which is ducted to the interior of the building.
+Installation of steel fireplace units with solid masonry to form a masonry fireplace is permitted when installed either in accordance with the requirements of their listing or the requirements of this section.
+Steel fireplace units incorporating a steel firebox lining shall be constructed with steel not less than $^{1}/{4}$ inch (6.4 mm) thick, and an air-circulating chamber that is ducted to the interior of the building.
 The firebox lining shall be encased with solid masonry to provide a total thickness at the back and sides of not less than 8 inches (203 mm), of which not less than 4 inches (102 mm) shall be of solid masonry or concrete.
 Circulating air ducts used with steel fireplace units shall be constructed of metal or masonry.